Leadership is changing

 ‘Safety’ to Rob goes beyond orthodox definitions of reducing the risk of physical harm.
 Genuine safety builds work environments where team members feel welcome, respected and – significantly – empowered to make a difference.
 These are the things that matter.
-And as a corporate professional leadership speaker, these are the things Rob encapsulates at the heart of his Leadership Without Rank philosophy.
+And as a keynote speaker and a workshop facilitator, these are the things Rob encapsulates at the heart of his Leadership Without Rank philosophy.

 If you think of leadership as the ability to influence the thoughts and behaviours of others (which it is), then it is clear that a title doesn’t separate leaders from non-leaders.
 Of course, possessing a title does allow you to boss people around, but there is one thing a title will never deliver and that is Discretionary Effort: that gap between the minimum someone has to do, and the maximum they choose to do.
 And it’s in that gap of Discretionary Effort where leaders without rank can have their biggest impact, because that gap is an informal space.
 Succeeding in that informal space is the focus of Leadership Without Rank.
 And when you hire Rob to speak to your team you’ll receive keynotes and workshops packed with practical advice that helps existing and emerging leaders to:

 - Introduce fresh ways of moving forward

 - Become more resilient – in business and life

 With a proven track-record for engaging diverse audiences, Rob has spoken at hundreds of major conferences – including the inaugural Global Leadership Summit in Singapore, where he shared the speaker’s platform with Apple’s co-founder Steve Wozniak, Nobel Laureate Muhammad Yunus and National Geographic explorer Sylvia Earle.